Anivice/simplefs/README.md

 # simplefs
-A simple filesystem implemented using libfuse
+A very simple filesystem implemented using FUSE